 Now that all of the appropriate toxicity values and chemical-specific factors have been obtained, toxicity profiles may also be retrieved for Site A COPCs.

-This convenient tool is provided to eliminate the effort needed to produce the toxicity profiles presented in the toxicity assessment chapter of a risk assessment report and to supplement the human health risk-based PRGs.
+This convenient tool eliminates the effort to produce the toxicity profiles presented in the toxicity assessment chapter of a risk assessment report and supplements the human health risk-based PRGs.
 Our three COPCs at Site A each have toxicity profiles within this system.

-Using the data from Site A, we will now use the Contaminated Media (Risk) Calculator on the RAIS to determine the potential human health risks and hazards from exposure to the Site A COPCs from residents using the water in their households and from eating the fish.
+Using the data from Site A, we will now use the Risk Calculator on the RAIS (found under Chemical Tools) to determine the potential human health risks and hazards to residents from drinking water and eating fish that may be exposed to Site A COPCs.

 This portion of the risk assessment process is generally referred to as "Risk Characterization".
 This step incorporates the outcome of the previous activities and calculates the risk or hazard resulting from potential exposure to chemicals via the pathways and routes of exposure determined appropriate for the source area.